lidofinance/reef-knot/README.md

 ### Configuration

+#### Example

+You can refer to [the code of the Reef Knot demo app](https://github.com/lidofinance/reef-knot/blob/main/apps/demo-react/providers/web3.tsx) as a reference for setting up the configuration.

+#### Description

-Reef Knot provides the `getDefaultConfig` helper function, which acts as a single entry point for configuring `wagmi` and Reef Knot:
+Reef Knot provides the `getDefaultConfig` helper function, which acts as a single entry point for configuring both `wagmi` and Reef Knot:

 ```typescript
 const { wagmiConfig, reefKnotConfig, walletsModalConfig } = getDefaultConfig({